 Must-wears and How to Save Money...

 Once Christmas Town gets dark, you'll be amazed at how hard it is to see your friends and family (particularly in the Scotland/Ireland/France part of the park, which is considerably darker than the rest).
 It's a recipe for losing the little ones.
 So take my advice: Skip buying the brightly lit hats, wands, and other things at the park to find each other.
-Stop by the Dollar Store ahead of time and buy glow sticks for your party so you can find each other in the crowd.
+Stop by the Dollar Store ahead of time and buy glow sticks or light up necklaces for your party so you can find each other in the crowd.

 As for saving money on food at Christmas Town, try these tips: